afollestad/material-dialogs/README.md

 ```

 If you want to preselect an item, pass an index 0 or greater in place of -1 in `itemsCallbackSingleChoice()`.
+If `autoDismiss` is turned off, then you must manually dismiss the dialog in the callback.
+Auto dismiss is on by default.

 ---